Sleeping with the Devil (film): Plot

 Meanwhile, Dick has a private detective locate her new apartment, takes back his furniture, and continues to stalk Rebecca, even sending her threats.
-Wes receives a phone call from a man, Tom, who offers him $20,000 dollars to get Rebecca out of town, warning him that something terrible could happen to his daughter if he does not listen.
+Wes receives a phone call from a man, Tom, who offers him $20,000 to get Rebecca out of town, warning him that something terrible could happen to his daughter if he does not listen.
 The next day, Rebecca leaves for work, and she is shot several times by a hitman.
 She survives the ordeal, but is paralyzed from the chest down, and is told that she will never walk again.
 Dick tracks her down and hires a female contract killer, who poses as a nurse, and unsuccessfully tries to give Rebecca a lethal injection.
 Rebecca presses charges, but Dick is out on the streets in no time.
 Feeling defeated, she primarily focuses on her recovery.
 She starts working as a nurse for Dr. Jerrold Petrofsky, a surgeon, who specializes in the recovery of paralyzed people.
 Together, they work on new ideas of helping paralyzed people walk again, and they fall in love during the process.
 Meanwhile, police catch Dick in his attempt to flee the country.
 Dick is put on trial, and in the end, Rebecca wins and is granted over $28 million.
 She uses the money for her recovery and is finally able to walk again.
 She even walks in the marathon she trained for in the past.
 She then walks down the aisle of her wedding to Jerrold.